capeprivacy/functions/README.md

 ```

 ### Training and Inference with Scikit-Learn.
-You can check the following examples to learn about to deploy and invoke machine learning models with Scikit-Learn:
+You can check the following examples to learn about how to deploying and invoke machine learning models with Scikit-Learn:
 - [credit_card_fraud_detection](./credit_card_fraud_detection/): performs secure inference to classify credit card transactions as fraudulent or legitimate.
-- [logistic_regression_sklearn](./logistic_regression_sklearn/): securely trains and an Sklearn logistic regression model on the breast cancer dataset.
+- [logistic_regression_sklearn](./logistic_regression_sklearn/): securely train an Sklearn logistic regression model on the breast cancer dataset.
-- [batch_training](./batch_training/): describes how to perform batch training with Sklearn model.
+- [batch_training](./batch_training/): shows how to perform batch training with Sklearn model.